-In Websense Web Security Gateway Anywhere environments, the hybrid service must likewise be able to identify users to apply user and group based policies.
-It does not use information provided by User Service or transparent identification agents.
-Instead, the following methods are available:
+With the Web Hybrid module, the hybrid service must likewise be able to identify or authentication users to apply user and group based policies.

-- A component called Websense Directory Agent collects the information used to identify users (see Identification of hybrid filtering users, page 322). - Websense Web Endpoint is installed on client machines to provide transparent authentication, enforce use of hybrid filtering, and pass authentication details to the hybrid service. - Websense Authentication Service provides transparent authentication via a virtual machine hosted on your network that communicates with your directory service.
+- A component called Websense Directory Agent collects the information used to identify users (see Identification and authentication of hybrid users, page 298). - The TRITON AP-WEB client software is installed on client machines to provide transparent authentication, enforce use of the hybrid service, and pass authentication details to the hybrid service. - Single sign-on provides authentication using an identity provider that communicates with your directory service.